tilkinsc/tilkinsc.github.io/README.md

 > _[05/10/2019]_ - LuaConsole is now fully isolated between Windows/Linux/Mac.
 Mac build continues to fail due to lack of tooling on travis.ci (lack of version-released tooling).
 However, should fully work on an actual box with an updated gcc toolchain.
 Objcopy is mandatory.
 Setting up windows build in progress.

+> _[05/10/2019]_ - CPO library now in z80 assembler, with noticable benefits.

+> _[05/09/2019]_ - Bug fixed my personal CPO library.
+It's a library which hastens and optimizes the switching and flow process of command line applications.
+It also contains file pointers and stdin so the user doesn't have to buffer load anything, especially stdin.
+And finally you can switch with whatever operators - / -- you want as well as map many names to one specific function.

 > _[05/02/2019]_ - Helped https://github.com/HFO4/gameboy.live correcting their English in README.md

 > _[05/01/2019]_ - z80 assembler has now evolved past emitting only the header